Logarithmic derivations associated to line arrangements: Computational approach

 \begin{itemize} \item[i)] $a_4,b_4,\ldots,a_{\mathfrak{j}},b_{\mathfrak{j}} \neq 0$ and $c_4,\ldots,c_{\mathfrak{j}} = 0;$ \item[ii)] $a_{\mathfrak{j}+1},c_{\mathfrak{j}+1},\ldots,a_{\mathfrak{l}},c_{\mathfrak{l}} \neq 0$ and $b_{\mathfrak{j}+1},\ldots,b_{\mathfrak{l}} = 0;$ \item[iii)] $b_{\mathfrak{l}+1},c_{\mathfrak{l}+1},\ldots,b_{\mathfrak{n}},c_{\mathfrak{n}} \neq 0$ and $a_{\mathfrak{l}+1},\ldots,a_{\mathfrak{n}} = 0;$ \item[iv)] $a_{\mathfrak{n}+1},b_{\mathfrak{n}+1},c_{\mathfrak{n}+1},\ldots,a_{s},b_{s},c_{s} \neq 0,$ with $4\leq \mathfrak{j}< \mathfrak{l}< \mathfrak{n}< s.$ \end{itemize} For our purposes we also can suppose $b_j=1,$ for $j\in \{4,\ldots,\mathfrak{j} \}$ in case i), and $c_i=1$ for for cases ii), iii), and iv) (i.e., for $i\in\{\mathfrak{j}+1,\ldots,s\}$). \end{rem}

 The main goal is to analyze the shape of such a logarithmic derivation, towards obtaining conditions for a line arrangement to possess a minimal logarithmic derivation to degrees 2 and 3 through a matrix argument.
+In what follows we will use ``$\Leftrightarrow$'' to denote equivalent matrices, i.e., matrices obtained from one-another via elementary row operations.